Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 • "… in the th ir d"Strecker’s annotation is added in the free line between the two paragraphs of text.
 The paragraph is marked laterally with two pink pen lines.

-• " darling,"crossed out, handwritten, ball pen (blue), Kallman, Chester
+• " darling,"crossed out, handwritten, ballpoint pen (blue), Kallman, Chester

 • "xxx"added above, handwritten, pencil, Strecker, Ludwig